 In the frenzy, I believe we may have lost sight of one enduring fact… buyers are people; always have been, always will be.

-To get some objective evidence I invited Managers outside the marketing department to participate in my research, and to further avoid any prejudice in their choice I phrased the question in a non-marketing format.
-Over 600 Managers responded to the following question:
+To get some objective evidence, I invited Managers outside the marketing department to participate in my research, and to further avoid any prejudice in their choice, I phrased the question in a non-marketing format.
+Over 100 buyers responded to the following question:

 “It’s your birthday.
-Five friends congratulate you using different methods.
+Five friends use different methods to congratulate you.
 Which friend values you most?”

 Heather gives you a telephone call (Telemarketing)

 The results were very revealing, as channels that use Human Interaction (HI) performed best (see Chart I).
 I define HI as a two-way, ‘live’ conversation (either face-to-face or over the telephone).
-Note how the digital channels of Email and Mobile Marketing are seen to value people least.
+Note how the digital channels of Email, Mobile Marketing and Social Media are seen to value people least.

 It’s still a multi-channel world, and successful campaigns require a mix of the most appropriate and effective tools.
 But ‘variety’ is sometimes missing from many B2B campaigns as Marketing Managers perhaps rely on digital to provide all their solutions.